Does social protection matter for social cohesion?

 Daniele Malerba, Research cluster “Social Policy, Poverty, Inequality”, German Development Institute/ Deutsches Institut für Entwicklungspolitik (DIE), Bonn, Germany

-Participants are invited to continue discussions over light refreshments following the round table debate.
+Participants had been invited to continue discussions over light refreshments following the round table debate.

 Hinweis / Please note